ognis1205/A2A/docs/specification.md

 - **Well-Known URI:** The Agent Catalog is exposed at a standard location such as `/.well-known/api-catalog` on the shared origin.
 This location is defined as a well-known URI in [RFC 9727](https://datatracker.ietf.org/doc/rfc9727/), enabling clients to locate catalogs in a consistent and interoperable manner.

 The Agent Catalog follows the [API Catalog format](https://datatracker.ietf.org/doc/rfc9727/), which is based on the [Linkset](https://datatracker.ietf.org/doc/rfc9264/) specification.
-This format allows a server to expose a collection of agent endpoints in a standardized structure, where each entry consists of:
+This format allows a server to expose a collection of agent endpoints in a standardized structure, where each entry may include:

-- **An `anchor`:** The base URI for an individual agent (e.g., `https://example.org/a2a/agent1`)
+- **An `anchor` (optional):** The base URI for an individual agent (e.g., `https://example.org/a2a/v1/agent1`), if applicable.
-- **A `describedby` link:** Pointing to the agent's own Agent Card, which describes its capabilities and interface (e.g., `https://example.org/a2a/agent1/agent.json`)
+- **Link relations to the agent's description:** Typical examples include `describedby`, `service-desc`, or `service-meta`.
+Implementations may also use a URI pointing to the relevant section of the Agent Card specification (e.g., `https://a2a-protocol.org/latest/specification/#5-agent-discovery-the-agent-card`) as the link relation.

 This mechanism enables clients to enumerate all available agents under a shared origin and fetch their respective Agent Cards dynamically.
 It makes agent discovery interoperable, extensible, and well-suited for federated or platform-hosted environments.